prisma-labs/graphql-framework-experiment/README.md

 # Prisma Support

 Prisma is optional yet seamlessly supported.
 You opt-in by creating a `schema.prisma` file somewhere in your project.
-Then, following things automatically happen:
+Then, the following things automatically happen:

 1. Pumpkins CLI workflows are extended:
    1. On build, Prisma generators are run